akmalharith/epg-grabber/README.md

 ## Contributing

-If you have a suggestion that would make this better like adding support for a new site, please fork the repo and create a pull request.
+If you have a suggestion that would make this better like adding support for a new site or enriching the data, please fork the repo and create a pull request.
 Be sure to read the guides in CONTRIBUTING.md to understand the project structure.